Aggressive Seattle Truck Accident Attorneys Ready To Represent You

 Our Most Frequent Practice Areas

-At Brett McCandlis Brown & Conner PLLC, truck accidents aren’t the only type of personal injury claim we handle.
+At Brett McCandlis Brown & Conner PLLC, truck accidents aren’t the only type of injury claim we handle.
 The following is an incomplete list of the types of claims that we frequently pursue:

 - Wrongful death: A personal injury claim arises when someone is injured due to the misconduct of someone else.
 If the victim dies from his injuries, his claim does not die with him.
 Instead, it becomes a wrongful death claim.
 Wrongful death compensation awards can be quite substantial.

 - Motor vehicle accidents: Because of their high speeds combined with a lack of frame protection, motorcycles are probably the most vulnerable vehicles on the road.
-As a consequence, catastrophic injuries are common and claim amounts tend to be large.
+As a consequence, catastrophic injuries from motorbike accidents are common and claim amounts tend to be large.
 We can help you negotiate with the insurance company or, if necessary, win a jury verdict.

 - DUI Accidents: It is both terrifying and infuriating to face a serious injury because someone else chose to drive while intoxicated.
 At Brett McCandlis Brown & Conner PLLC, we know exactly how to hold intoxicated drivers and their insurance companies liable for what they have done to you.